culda/bybit-backtester/README.md

 After running, the result is printed to stadard output, and a basic chart.png is generated.
 Not the best UX, but we're trying to make money not pretty things.

+The code will download historical data and place it in hist_data.
+Subsequent runs for the same period will yield faster.
+Using Docker for this is not advisable because the pricing will be downloaded every time.

 Running with Docker
 ```
 git clone https://github.com/culda/bybit-backtester.git